mhallsmoore/qstrader/README.md

 * **Backtesting** - QSTrader supports intraday tick-resolution (top of order book bid/ask) datasets.

+* **Private Components** - QSTrader allows you to include a repository of your own private strategies or components.
+Simply checkout your own repository within the root of QSTrader and rename the directory to `private_files`.
+This will ensure the QSTrader repository can be easily kept up to date without interfering with your private repository.

 # Planned Features

 * **Transaction Costs** - Fees/commission, slippage and market impact will all be simulated using realistic assumptions.
 This means the costs predicted in backtests will be similar to those encountered in live trading.